 Note: You do not need to be registered in order to participate.
 We require you to begin these Pre-General Field Updates ahead of starting the General Field.
 Do not wait until the first day of the semester.

-- Attend the Exam-Dissertation Sequence (EDS) Onboarding session.
+- Attend the Live Exam-Dissertation Sequence Onboarding Follow-Up Session.
+This is an office hours / Question and Answer session.
 Refer to our Happening Now page for the upcoming dates.

 - Become familiar with the Forms associated with the Exam-Dissertation Sequence (EDS).

 - You need to fill out a form in order to register for each seminar and you need a separate form for each examination

 - Schedule a brief advising session with Dr. Francis

 Please watch this video prior to the live session

 Follow the prompts in each admin update with a prefix of 0

 |Admin Updates||Action Item(s)|

 (specific instructions are found within each admin update)